-There are many activities and organizations for Marlins students to participate in – chorus, theater groups, a campus newspaper, and more.
+There are many activities and organizations for Marlins students to join – including chorus, theater groups, a campus newspaper, and more.

-Marlins also has fraternities and sororities.
+Interested in Greek life?
+Marlins has fraternities and sororities.

 Other popular student organizations at Marlins include community service, Student Government Association, student newspaper and Black Student Union.

-Marlins offers housing.
+Marlins offers on-campus housing.
 Students are required to live on campus through senior year.
 First year students are guaranteed on-campus housing.